 Whichever analog-to-digital converter (ADC) you use, it will imprint its own sonic personality onto your recording - all converters sound a little different from each other, and those small differences are one of the reasons why there is such a large price disparity between competing units.
 The ADC’s sonic imprint won’t interfere with the operation of the VMS though, because the ML-1 microphone and VMS ONE preamp were designed together as a closed hardware system.
 Being able to predict precisely how the signal behaves from microphone capsule-to-preamp output is critical for accurate mic and preamp modeling, and it's the main reason why the Virtual Microphone System includes a preamp as well as the microphone itself.
 The VMS One preamp outputs the standard line-level signal that a professional converter is expecting to see, so any character that an ADC would impart is minimized as much as possible.
-We suggest that you use the highest grade analog-to-digital converter you can, and that you record at higher sample rates to retain quality and minimize latency.
+We suggest that you use the highest grade analog-to-digital converter you can.

 Articles in this section